brookhong/Surfingkeys/README.md

 [Reference for editing your own settings](#edit-your-own-settings).

-## Which features make Surfingkeys more usable for me than others?
+## Feature list
 * All settings are set up within a javascript file, which makes it easy to create mapping to user customized function.
 * A large cursor in visual mode, which makes visual mode better.
-* My favorite feature -- search selected with, which works in both normal mode and visual mode.
+* Search selected with, which works in both normal mode and visual mode.
 * Help messages are automatically generated for mappings.
 * `*` to search word under cursor in visual mode.
 * Scroll actions like page up/down (`e` `d`) work for not only top window but also scrollable DIV.
 * `w` to switch frames if there is.
-* session management
+* Session management
+* A versatile bookmark/url finder
+* Count prefixes to repeat actions
+* Use vim editor to edit input on page

 ## Quick start

 After you install the extension from [Chrome Web Store](https://chrome.google.com/webstore/detail/surfingkeys/gfbliohnnapiefjpjlpjnehglfpaknnc), open a site you'd like.
-Then press `u` or `Ctrl-i` to take a quick look on the default mappings first.
+Then press `?` or `u` to take a quick look on the default mappings first.
 Press `Esc` to hide the usage popover.

 Try some mappings described in the usage popover.
 For example, press `e` to scroll a page up, `d` to scroll a page down, `se` to open settings page.

-* `u` to show help
+* `?` to show help
 ![help](https://cloud.githubusercontent.com/assets/288207/10328829/d3db179a-6ceb-11e5-8faf-73761584eeee.png)
 * `b` to browse/search bookmarks
 ![bookmark](https://cloud.githubusercontent.com/assets/288207/10328828/d3ac1fd0-6ceb-11e5-8e9c-7c0d35a195a1.png)